syncfusion-content/blazor-docs/blazor/chart/axis-customization.md

 ---
 layout: post
 title: Axis Customization in Blazor Charts Component | Syncfusion
-description: Learn here all about Axis Customization in Syncfusion Blazor Charts component and more.
+description: Learn here all about Axis Customization support in the Syncfusion Blazor Charts component and its properties.
 platform: Blazor
 control: Chart
 documentation: ug